axios/axios/README.md

   });
 ```

-If you may need to remove an interceptor later you can.
+If you need to remove an interceptor later you can.

 ```js
 const myInterceptor = axios.interceptors.request.use(function () {/*...*/});